 I know I have to step out of the vehicle, but those steel doors are the only protection I have.
 I have no idea what’s waiting for me outside.
 There is smoke everywhere and I’m concerned that fire is engulfing the vehicle.
 I have to step outside.
 I have to talk to the next vehicle.
 My body will not move.
 I am raked with fear.
 My mind keeps saying NO, DO NOT OPEN THE DOOR!
 So, I open the door.

 I step out directly onto the sand, which is odd because I should have to step down a few stairs to get to ground level since the MRAP is a tall vehicle.
 But the MRAP is destroyed underneath so it’s at ground level.
 I wonder if there is another IED right here that I’m going to step on.
 I scan the area in front of me and decide to move.
 I know that the soldiers in the 2nd vehicle have been trained not to exit their vehicle until the threat of a second IED has been removed.
 I run to the back of the next MRAP, clearing a path between the vehicles so they now know it is safe to exit.
-I convey the situational report, and tell them we need a medevac, and the medic who is in the 2nd vehicle.
+I convey the situational report and tell them we need a medevac and the medic who is in the 2nd vehicle.

 I bring the medic back to my destroyed vehicle.
-He jumps into action performing life saving aid on my gunner.
+He jumps into action performing life-saving aid on my gunner.
 I scan and identify a flat area to the side of the road where the helicopter can land.
 I know I need to clear a lane from the vehicle to that area, as well as the entire Helicopter Landing Zone (HLZ).
-Which means I have to move thru unsafe ground again.
-With each passing step I am putting my life at risk of stepping on another IED.
+This means I have to move thru unsafe ground again.
+With each passing step, I am putting my life at risk of stepping on another IED.
 I place the HLZ marker in the middle of the area I have cleared, and return to the vehicle, widening the path so that my gunner can be moved in a stretcher when the helicopter arrives.
-The helicopter arrives and my gunner is flown away.
+The helicopter arrives and my gunner has flown away.
 The Quick Reaction Force (QRF) is now arriving with reinforcements and a recovery vehicle (tow truck) to recover the destroyed MRAP.

 BOOM!
 Another IED explodes.